 Student success means a lot more than meeting academic targets.
-So, to meaningfully improve the student experience and improve retention and graduation rates, many institutions are adopting a more holistic approach to addressing the student success challenge.
+To meaningfully improve the student experience and improve retention and graduation rates, many institutions are adopting a more holistic approach to addressing the student success challenge.

-This past November, Jeff Borden—D2L’s Vice President of Academics and Chief Academic—helped unpack some of those creative approaches during Student Success Reimagined, a lively D2L webinar that attracted over 550 attendees.
+In November 2021, Jeff Borden—D2L’s former Vice President of Academics and Chief Academic—helped unpack some of those creative approaches during Student Success Reimagined, a lively D2L webinar that attracted over 550 attendees.

 From using analytics to flag early academic warning signs (which are often rooted in external factors) to setting up support services to foster community and personal connection, the panel—which included a diverse range of faculty including Rachel Clapp-Smith, Associate Vice Chancellor for Academic Affairs at Purdue University Northwest, Elizabeth Burns, Senior Success Coach at Sinclair Community College and Dr. Tim Renick, Executive Director of the National Institute for Student Success at Georgia State University—broke down the various ways that their institutions have tried to improve the student experience.

 The Biggest Obstacles to Student Success in Higher Education